8 Best FREE Things to Do in London in 2025

 FREE

-I genuinely got lost in here the first time I visited, and the next time I visited I found a whole bunch of rooms I didn’t see the first time!
+I honestly got lost in here the first time I visited.
+I visited a second time and I found a whole bunch of rooms I didn’t see the first round!

-There are a few interactive rooms which I think sets this museum apart from its counterparts: one that I found taught you how to draw a portrait like the famous renaissance artists (mine was questionable).
+There are some interactive rooms which I believe sets this museum apart from its counterparts: I found one that taught me how to draw a portrait like the famous renaissance artists (the result was questionable).

 Can we bring this fashion back?